 If you find that you aren’t a great defender, then add more drills to your schedule and improve your side-to-side quickness.

 If you find your shooting percentage is low, then get in the gym and put up shots.
 Hundreds of shots.

 Your game will only improve once you can see what you are doing wrong.
-If you are riding the bench, then you need to talk with the coach and see what you need to do to improve.
+If you are riding the bench, talk with the coach to see what you need to do to improve.

 If you’re a starter, then you need to analyze game footage or ask the coaches what you can do to become better.

 There is no easy way or shortcut to improving.
 Evaluate where you are as a player and attack your weaknesses with drills, perseverance, and sweat.